Stage 3 The Young Company

 please do so.

 - More meeting times may be required closer to opening night and will be worked out with the company.

 - Young Company members are expected to attend all sessions.
 Please speak with Sam if you must miss a

 - Please wear clothing and shoes appropriate for rehearsal (comfortable and easy to move in).

 Sam Frisk - Director/Producer

-This will be Sam's ninth year heading up the Stage 3 program.
+This will be Sam's tenth year heading up the Stage 3 program.
 He has been involved with Theatre Ancaster for more than 10 years now in a variety of ways backstage and onstage, including acting, producing, stage managing, lighting, and directing.
 Sam is a graduate of Redeemer University College with a degree in Theatre and English and a part time lecturer there in Technical Theatre.
 He also acts as Theatre Ancaster's liaison with the Hamilton-Wentworth District School Board as the director of the ArtSMART program, which serves as a musical theatre co-op work placement for nearly 40 students every year as they create a Broadway musical.
 He brings a great love for musical theatre along with a desire to help students learn and grow as they discover a similar love for performing.